 Tragically, communities sending their men away to work on these ships usually don’t see any reward from their labor.
 Since the fishing is off the books, the revenue made rarely benefits the shore communities and their families.

 The Countries Where Fishing Industry Human Trafficking Is Most Prevalent

 According to the Global Slavery Index, 20 fishing countries actually account for more than 80% of the catch worldwide.
 Of these countries, labor rights violations are most likely to occur in:

 - South Korea

 These countries are deemed high risk due to a large number of fish caught outside of their own waters.
-When boats are prone to fishing foreign water, it generally means they’re trying to get away with poor labor practice and a lack of reporting.
+When boats are prone to fishing foreign water, it generally means they’re trying to get away with poor labor practices and a lack of reporting.

 Those seven countries listed alone result in 39% of the world’s catch.
 That means that the majority of fish caught in the world are caught using poor labor practices and environmentally neglectful fishing procedures.
 This results in a poorer product overall.

 There is another group of countries implementing many of the same practices but focusing more on domestic products.
 Some of these countries include Chile, India, Malaysia, Mexico, and Peru.
-It’s believed that the low value fish being caught and high levels of unreported fishing promote forced labor and modern day slavery.
+It’s believed that the low-value fish being caught and high levels of unreported fishing promote forced labor and modern-day slavery.

 To bring it all together and make sense of this issue, we need to look at the main themes that tend to result in labor trafficking.